-Population r Supply and Water Conservation oplies to local water providers) (Most recently available decennial federal census) Education and Outreach Activities Public Participation and Involvement Activities Additional Requirements ^a <10,000 1 1 10,000- 50,000 2 2 All local water providers must do the following (regardless of population size): Distribute low-flow retrofit kits to residential water customers.
-50,000-100,000 3 2 Provide residential water assessment information to residential water customers.
-Promote EPA's WaterSense New Homes program.
-Provide information on water-efficient landscape practices 100,000-250,000 3 3 to residential water customers.
-Distribution of these materials is required in addition to the completion of the required activities listed in the adjacent columns. >250,000 4 4
+Population opines to local trater providers, (Most recently available decennial federal census) Education and Outreach Activities Public Participation and Involvement Activities Additional Requirements ^a <10,000 1 1 All local water providers must do the following (regardless of population size): 10,000-50,000 2 2 Distribute low-flow retrofit kits to residential water customers.
+Provide residential water assessment information to residential water customers.
+50,000-100,000 3 2 • Promote EPA's WaterSense New Homes program.
+Provide information on water-efficient landscape practices to residential water customers.
+100,000-250,000 3 3 Distribution of these materials is required in addition to the completion of the required activities listed in the adjacent columns. >250,000 4 4